Keeping Remote Workers HIPAA Compliant

 6. Only allowing access to networks through a secured VPN

-Taking a Few Necessary Precautions will Help your Organization Remain Compliant
+Taking a Few Necessary Precautions will Help in Keeping Remote Workers HIPAA Compliant

-The reality of HIPAA compliance for remote workers is much the same as for those working in the office.
+The reality of keeping remote workers HIPAA compliant is much the same as for those working in the office.
 All data must be kept secure and away from prying eyes.
 Failure to properly secure PHI will result in HIPAA issues, and that’s a whole world of investigations, headaches, fines, and loss of reputation for the organization involved.

 Your employees and their devices are the front lines of this battle, and they should take this responsibility very seriously.
-Make sure you have all your bases covered in the fight for staying HIPAA compliant when working from home.
+Make sure you have all your bases covered in the fight for keeping remote workers HIPAA compliant.